Joseph-Christopher-Morris/mobile-first-marketing-website/content/blog/From_$2.36_to_$1,166_My_Real_Stock_Photography_Income_Growth_Story.md

 To succeed in stock photography, consider these strategies:

 - **Research Trends:** Stay updated on market trends.
 Identify what types of images are in demand and create content accordingly.
-- **Optimize Keywords:** Use relevant keywords to improve searchability.
+- **optimise Keywords:** Use relevant keywords to improve searchability.
 Think like a buyer when selecting keywords.
 - **Engage with the Community:** Join stock photography forums and social media groups.
 Networking can provide insights and support.
 - **Diversify Your Portfolio:** Offer a range of subjects.
 This increases your chances of sales across different markets.
 - **Regularly Update Your Portfolio:** Keep your portfolio fresh by adding new images regularly.
 This signals to platforms that you are an active contributor.